-5. If DHCP is not enabled, type the IP host name of the Remote Supervisor Adapter II in the Hostname field.
+5. Type the IP host name of the Remote Supervisor Adapter II in the Hostname field.

 You can enter a maximum of 63 characters in this field, which represents the IP host name of the Remote Supervisor Adapter II.
-The host name defaults to ASMA followed by the Remote Supervisor Adapter II burned-in media access control (MAC) address.
+The host name defaults to ASMA, followed by the Remote Supervisor Adapter II burned-in media access control (MAC) address.

-- Note: The IP host name of the Remote Supervisor Adapter II (the Hostname field) and Remote Supervisor Adapter II name (the ASM Name field on the System page) do not automatically share the same name because the ASM Name field is limited to 15 characters, but the Hostname field can consist of up to 63 characters.
+- Note: The IP host name of the Remote Supervisor Adapter II (the Hostname field) and Remote Supervisor Adapter II name (the ASM Name field on the System page) do not automatically share the same name, because the ASM Name field is limited to 15 characters but the Hostname field can contain up to 63 characters.
 To minimize confusion, set the ASM Name field to the nonqualified portion of the IP host name.
 The nonqualified IP host name consists of up to the first period of a fully qualified IP host name.
 For example, for the fully qualified IP host name asmcard1.us.company.com, the nonqualified IP host name is asmcard1.
-For information about your host name, see "Setting system information" on page 10. - 6.
-In the IP address field, type the IP address of the Remote Supervisor Adapter II.
-You must do this only if DHCP is disabled.
-The IP address must contain: - · Four integers from 0 through 255 separated by periods - No spaces - In the Subnet mask field, type the subnet mask used by the Remote Supervisor Adapter II.
-You must do this only if DHCP is disabled.
-The subnet mask must contain: - · Four integers from 0 through 255 separated by periods - No spaces or consecutive periods

-The default setting is 255.255.255.0.

-- 8. In the Gateway address field, type your network gateway router.
-You must do this only if DHCP is disabled.
-The gateway address must contain: - Four integers from 0 through 255 separated by periods - No spaces or consecutive periods - 9.
+For information about your host name, see "Setting system information" on page 10. - In the IP address field, type the IP address of the Remote Supervisor Adapter II.
+The IP address must contain four integers from 0 through 255 separated by periods and no spaces. - In the Subnet mask field, type the subnet mask used by the Remote Supervisor Adapter II.
+The subnet mask must contain four integers from 0 through 255 separated by periods and no spaces or consecutive periods.
+The default setting is 255.255.255.0. - 8.
+In the Gateway address field, type your network gateway router.
+The gateway address must contain four integers from 0 through 255 separated by periods and no spaces or consecutive periods. - 9.
 Scroll to the bottom of the page and click Save. - 10.
 Click Advanced Ethernet Setup if you need to set additional Ethernet settings.